mbasagoitia/colorado-airlift-outreach/public/content/pages/pilot-information.md

 {className="pi-subheading"}**General: Months Before Clinic**

 * Check with U.S. State Department for safety alerts and decide if you are comfortable making the flight.
-* Review requirements at such websites as AOPA, Flying Samaritans, Liga International, Baja Bush Pilots Association, AOPA, EAPISfile.com, EAPIS Tutorial, & CALO (see "Links" tab in this website).
+* Review requirements at such websites as AOPA, Flying Samaritans, Liga International, Baja Bush Pilots Association, EAPISfile.com, EAPIS Tutorial, & CALO (see "Links" tab in this website).
-* Obtain pesos for fuel and entry/exit fees.
-Many airports accept U.S. currency for fuel, but having pesos is advisable in the event U.S. dollars are not accepted.
+* Confirm credit cards will allow transactions in MX for fuel and entry/exit fees.
+Having some U.S. currency is advisable in the event credit cards fail.
 * Consider updating your immunizations and check local health department recommendations for visiting Mexico.
 * Confirm your passport will be current for the clinic flight dates.
 Obtain key passport information for all your passengers (if not already provided by CALO) at least a week prior to departure.
 * Confirm your health insurance coverage is valid in Mexico or buy trip insurance.